pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-zobjcopy.md

 * change scope of symbols
 * options to define alignment filler; currently fixed to 0xFF
+* change org and align of a section
 * factor code into z80nm
 * factor code into z80asm